Microsoft SQL Dynamic Secrets

 "attributes": { "type": "mssql" }, "data": { "database": "TestContainedDB", "password": "yourpassword", "port": 1433, "server": "localhost", "username": "yourusername" }}

-2. Create a new dynamic secret.
-The dynamic secret will be linked to the root secret.
+Creating a new dynamic secret: the dynamic secret will be linked to the root secret.
+The root secret for MSSQL dynamic secrets must be a standard SQL server login that sits outside of the contained database.
 Use the following format:

 Dynamic Secret Example